-Security details are things like your passwords, codes (such as your Telephone Banking code or One Time Passwords we send to your mobile phone or UK landline) or other personal characteristics, such as your fingerprint, or behavioural biometrics.
-You must always keep your security details safe.
+Security details are things like your passwords, codes (such as PINs, your Telephone Banking code or One Time Passwords we send to your mobile phone or UK landline) or other personal characteristics, such as your fingerprint, or behavioural biometrics.
+You must always keep your cards, chequebooks and security details safe.